Planting Shrubs in Fall

 Cover the planting site with two inches of mulch, making sure to leave two inches clear around the base of woody stems, and ensure a plentiful supply of water throughout the weeks leading to winter.

-Though most shrubs benefit from a fall planting, some do not.
+Be sure to check your plant's recommended hardiness zones - does it match your local hardiness zone?
 If you are in a colder region and are planting something that is marginally hardy for your area, a spring planting is best – allowing a full growing season for roots to strengthen and support tender roots and foliage.
+To find your hardiness zone, enter your zip code in the "Zone Lookup" box when shopping for shrubs.
+Learn about hardiness zones here.

 If you find yourself with tender shrubs that you didn’t quite have time to get into the ground and winter is looming, it’s best to place the pot on a couple of bricks to ensure drainage holes are kept free and cover it with a heavy layer of mulch for the winter – also ensuring that it is not in a rain shadow.
 In mid-spring, uncover and plant according to specific directions.